-a.
-Cost Effectiveness, Hard Costs
+(a) Cost Effectiveness & Hard Costs.
 Points may be awarded based upon deviation from the Authority's anticipated construction square foot cost.
 (For additional information please refer to the Construction Standards) Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.
 Determination of the acceptable range of hard costs shall be at the Authority's discretion.

-% Deviation Points
+Percentage Deviation

-Between +/-5% 3
+Between +/- 5%

-Between >5% and 1

-10% or between <-

-5% and -10
+Between > 5% and 10% or

+between < -5% and -10%

-b.
-Credits Per Qualified Bedroom
+(b) Credits Per Qualified Bedroom.
 Proposed Developments will be ranked lowest to highest credits per LIHTC Program qualified bedroom and awarded incremental Points in accordance with their ranking.
 Points will be awarded in rank order accordingly with the lowest credits per qualified bedroom receiving 5 Points and the highest receiving 0 Points.
 Per-bedroom figures may be modified by the results of the Authority's financial feasibility analysis.
 With respect to any Proposed Hybrid Development, Points in this category will be calculated based on the total number of qualified bedrooms in the Proposed Hybrid Development and the sum of the Proposed Hybrid Development's 9% Credits and 4% Credits.

-Points

-Lowest Credits per 5
+Lowest Credits per bedroom 4 Points

-bedroom 7

-1-4 based

-on rank

-Incremental Credits order
+Incremental Credits 1-3 Points (based on rank order)

-Highest Credits per 0
+Highest Credits per bedroom 0 Points

-bedroom U

-c.
-Credit Equity less than 50% of Total Uses
+(c) Credit Equity Less than 50% of Total Uses.
 9% Credit equity estimated by the Authority for any one Proposed Development which do not exceed 50 percent of total uses will receive Points.
 9% Credit equity estimated by the Authority for developments located in federally designated Qualified Census Tracts (each a "QCT") or Difficult Development Areas (each a "DDA"), as defined in Section 42(d)(5)(B)(ii) of the Code, which do not exceed 65 percent of total uses as recognized by the Authority will receive Points.

-d.
-Other Permanent Funding Sources
+(d) Other Permanent Funding Sources.
 Commitment(s) for non-debt permanent funding sources in excess of 5% of a Proposed Development's total development resources, including local housing trust funds, grants, foundation awards, or other non-debt commitments such as land contributions, tax abatement, block-grant funds, or an AHP award will qualify for 1 Point if written documentation is provided.
 State or state-administered funds, including but not limited to funding from DOH, Urban Act, Brownfields, HTCC, State Historic Tax Credits, and CRDA are not eligible sources of permanent funding for purposes of qualifying for this Point.

-e.
-Building Plans and Specifications
+(e) Building Plans and Specifications.
 Cost estimates become more reliable with greater levels of completion of plans and specifications and to encourage fully developed plans and specifications, Applicants that submit building plans and specifications at a level of completion of 90% or higher shall be awarded 1 Point.
 In order to qualify for the Point, the Applicant shall certify that 90% drawings and specifications have been subjected to quality control review in order to check for errors and omissions, building code, and fire code compliance issues.
 Determination of completeness shall be made in accordance with the Construction Standards and in the sole discretion of the Authority.

-f.
-Sustainable Design

-Points will be awarded based upon the Sustainable Design Measures (SDM) provided and indicated in the plans, specifications, Energy Conservation Plan, third-party Energy Consultant's / Professional Engineer's report, and/or other supporting documents as required in the Guidelines: Energy Conservation and the Construction Standards.
+(f) Sustainable Design.
+Points will be awarded based upon the Sustainable Design Measures ("SDM") included in a Proposed Development and indicated in the plans, specifications, energy conservation plan, third-party energy consultant or professional engineer's report, and/or other supporting documents as required in the Guidelines: Energy Conservation and the Construction Standards.
+Points will be awarded in accordance with the criteria as set forth on Exhibit A-2: New Construction Sustainable Design, attached hereto and made a part hereof, and in summary, as follows: